What’s a good answer to the question, “why do you own six motorcycles?”

 When it comes to beginner motorcycle gear, the cost is usually a pretty big factor.
 If you’ve just spent a good chunk of change on your riding lessons, a motorcycle, and a helmet, chances are, your gear budget isn’t massive, and that’s understandable.

-Cost-wise, textile gear will typically be cheaper than leather gear.
-Because you’re just starting out, you need to think whether you want to spend hundreds if not thousands of dollars on gear that you may one day want to change completely.
+Cost-wise, textile gear will typically be cheaper than leather motorcycle riding gear.
+Because you’re just starting out, you need to think about whether you want to spend hundreds if not thousands of dollars on gear that you may one day want to change completely.
 For a lot of riders, things change as they progress in their motorcycling journey.
 Some start off on small dirt bikes and later transition to sports bikes, while others get tired of pavement and begin looking into adventure motorcycling.
 As a newbie, you may change your riding style, your bike, and your priorities several times before you find that perfect motorcycle and the type of riding you love.
 Once you know exactly what you want, you can get very specific and nerdy about your motorcycle gear.
 For now, however, opt for something that will work on most bikes, protect you well, and keep you warm and toasty during the colder months but allow for decent ventilation in the summer.

 Last but not least, you want to look good while riding your motorcycle.
 Undeniably, leather does have that timeless, iconic look, and if that’s your thing, we get it.
 However, well-designed, Kevlar-lined denim can look just as badass and just as stylish, especially keeping in mind the ethical and environmental issues surrounding leatherwear.